Royal Caribbean International: COVID-19 pandemic

 During the COVID-19 pandemic, the Miami Herald reported that, after cruises were cancelled worldwide and they had disembarked all passengers, Royal Caribbean Cruises had refused to repatriate many of their crew members due to the associated costs, with many crew members turning to desperate measures, such as hunger strikes, as a result.

-As part of the Cruise Line International Association (CLIA), Royal Caribbean has volunteered to pause operations through 31 October 2020.
-Previously, the pause was to end on 15 September 2020.
+As part of the Cruise Line International Association (CLIA), Royal Caribbean paused its global sailing operations through 30 April 2021.

-At the end of October 2020, Royal Caribbean extended its global sailing suspension through December 2020.
-That suspension was then extended through 30 April 2021.

 On 16 June 2021, Royal Caribbean International announced that it was delaying the inaugural sailing of their newest cruise liner, Odyssey of the Seas after eight crew members tested positive for SARS-CoV-2–COVID-19.
 Six of the crew members were without showing signs of symptoms while the other two were experiencing mild symptoms of the disease.
 The delay was extended until 31 July 2021.